DEFRA/water-abstraction-team/releasing/schedule.md

 If you need to co-ordinate the date and time for the release you will need to collaborate with these stakeholders.

-- the delivery manager as they will liaise with the client service leads
+- the delivery manager as they will liaise with the business leads
 - the QA lead as they will need to be on hand to test the service after release
 - web-ops as they perform all releases and updates to production environments